Dr David Toke

-David Toke is a late starter in academia.
+David Toke was a late starter in academia.
 Previously he has worked in journalism and school teaching.
-He studied for a PhD at the Department of Political Science and International Studies (POLSIS) at the University of Birmingham from 1997-2001 before becoming a Research Fellow in POLSIS.
-In 2006 he became a Senior Lecturer in Environmental Policy and later Senior in Lecturer Energy Policy in the Departments of Sociology and POLSIS at University of Birmingham.
-He joined the University of Aberdeen in April 2013.
+He studied for a PhD at the Department of Political Science and International Studies (POLSIS).
+He then became Research Fellow and then Senior Lecturer in the Departments of Sociology and POLSIS

-Besides the academic publications mentioned above he has published two widely read public interest books on energy policy.
-He has also written several book chapters and co-edited a book collection with academics from Rober Gordon University.
+He has also published two widely read public interest books on energy policy.
 He has written numerous influential reports for different NGOs.
 His work, including a report published by the World Future Council, proved to be a prime early influence (in 2007-2008) leading to the adoption of a system of feed-in tariffs for smaller renewable energy projects in the UK.
-He continues to be a leading advocate for effective policies to promote renewable energy, as can be seen from his 'green energy blog ', at http://realfeed-intariffs.blogspot.co.uk/ He has been active in the debate leading up to the UK Government's 'Electricity Market Reform'.
-He has advised and recently produced publications with environmental and green NGOs.
-Friends of the Earth published his report 'A Proven Solution: How to Grow Renewables with a Fixed Feed-in Tariff' at the end of 2012.
-See http://www.foe.co.uk/resource/briefings/david_toke_fits.pdf
+He also has produced reports published by Friends of the Earth, The Green Parties of England and Wales and Scotland and written a number of articles for newspapers and magazines ranging from The Guardian to Energy Economist.

 - Energy Policy, various aspects of renewable energy and energy efficiency policy, nuclear power and particularly onshore and offshore wind power focusing on planning issues and financial support mechanisms